rilldata/rill/docs/docs/tutorials/rill_advanced_features/canvas_dashboards/vega-lite.md

 ```
 </details>

-**Custom chart Complete**
+**Custom Component Complete**

-With everything completed, you should have a YAML file with the following contents and a custom chart that looks something like the following.
+With everything completed, you should have a YAML file with the following contents and a custom component that looks something like the following.
 ![img](/img/tutorials/301/top-contributors.png)

 ```yaml